Updated June 2026 · ClinicalTrials.gov

 Charite University, Berlin, Germany is a non-industry sponsor (academic medical center, hospital, foundation, or research network).
 Non-industry sponsors often investigate novel approaches, rare conditions, and behavioral or surgical interventions that commercial sponsors may not prioritize.

-Charite University, Berlin, Germany's research footprint spans Prostate Cancer (1 trials), Head and Neck Cancer (1), and NSCLC (1) as the top three conditions.
+Charite University, Berlin, Germany's research footprint spans prostate-cancer-patients (1 trials), Hepatocellular Carcinoma (hcc) (1), and Multiple Sclerosis (ms) (1) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

-is the largest single phase in Charite University, Berlin, Germany's portfolio at 63% of registered trials.
+Not Applicable is the largest single phase in Charite University, Berlin, Germany's portfolio at 56% of registered trials.
 The full phase breakdown appears in the sidebar.

 Trials by Charite University, Berlin, Germany